fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 Expand the functionality of the <i>useField</i> hook so that it offers a new <i>reset</i> operation for clearing the field.

-Depending on your solution you may see the following warning in your console:
+Depending on your solution, you may see the following warning in your console:

 ![](../../images/7/62ea.png)